 - homophones page- my kids are the WORST with homophones, so I have them work on them

 This next part takes around five to ten minutes to do.
-We are working through the Daily Paragraph Editing and Daily Language Review (I bought them as downloads so I can easily print several, but I can’t figure out how to link to the download on the Evan Moor site).
+We are working through the Daily Paragraph Editing and Daily Language Review (I bought them as downloads so I can easily print several, but I can’t figure out how to link to the download on the Evan Moor site so I linked to the paper copy on Amazon).
 Each day they complete two days for each of the styles.
 It’s significantly below their grade level, but it gets them used to looking for mistakes and how to edit someone else’s work.

 I also sometimes print out the spam email I get and have the kids edit those, but that’s only occasionally.